History of architecture: Romanesque

 The term 'Romanesque' is rooted in the 19th century, when it was coined to describe medieval churches built from the 10th to 12th century, before the rise of steeply pointed arches, flying buttresses and other Gothic elements.
+This style of architecture emerged nearly simultaneously in multiple countries (France, Germany, Italy, Spain).
 For 19th-century critics, the Romanesque reflected the architecture of stonemasons who evidently admired the heavy barrel vaults and intricate carved capitals of the ancient Romans, but whose own architecture was considered derivative and degenerate, lacking the sophistication of their classical models.

 Scholars in the 21st century are less inclined to understand the architecture of this period as a 'failure' to reproduce the achievements of the past, and are far more likely to recognise its profusion of experimental forms, as a series of creative new inventions.
 At the time, however, research has questioned the value of Romanesque as a stylistic term.
 On the surface, it provides a convenient designation for buildings that share a common vocabulary of rounded arches and thick stone masonry, and appear in between the Carolingian revival of classical antiquity in the 9th century and the swift evolution of Gothic architecture after the second half of the 12th century.
 One problem, however, is that the term encompasses a broad array of regional variations, some with closer links to Rome than others.
 It should also be noted that the distinction between Romanesque architecture and its immediate predecessors and followers is not at all clear.
 There is little evidence that medieval viewers were concerned with the stylistic distinctions that we observe today, making the slow evolution of medieval architecture difficult to separate into neat chronological categories.
 Nevertheless, Romanesque remains a useful word despite its limitations, because it reflects a period of intensive building activity that maintained some continuity with the classical past, but freely reinterpreted ancient forms in a new distinctive manner.

 Romanesque cathedrals can be easily differentiated from Gothic and Byzantine ones, since they are characterized by the wide use of thick piers and columns, round arches and severity.
 Here, the possibilities of the round-arch arcade in both a structural and a spatial sense were once again exploited to the full.
 Unlike the sharp pointed arch of the later Gothic, the Romanesque round arch required the support of massive piers and columns.
 In comparison to Byzantine churches, Romanesque ones tend to lack complex ornamentation both on the exterior and interior.
 An example of this is the Périgueux Cathedral (Périgueux, France), built in the early 12th century and designed on the model of St. Mark's Basilica in Venice, but lacking mosaics, leaving its interior very austere and minimalistic.